jack-bradshaw/FortyTwo/README.md

 - Extend one of the existing decorators
 - Extend the DecoratorAdapter class (eliminates boilerplate code)
 - Implement the Decorator interface directly

-For further details, read the Javadoc and have a look at [the example](example/src/main/java/com/matthewtamlin/fortytwo/example).

 ## License
 This library is licensed under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.